 Participants are invited to submit their abstracts for podium/oral presentations only.

-ISHPES is currently accepting applications for the 2015 Junior Scholar Award.
-The ISHPES GIGLIOLA GORI JUNIOR SCHOLAR AWARD will be presented at the 2015 ISHPES Seminar to be held in Split, Croatia.
+ISHPES is currently accepting applications for the 2017 Early Career Scholar Award.
+The ISHPES GIGLIOLA GORI AWARD will be presented at the 2017 ISHPES Congress to be held in Alexandria, Egypt, 3-6 April 2017.

 It is awarded for an unpublished essay of outstanding quality in the field of sport history.
 Eligible scholars must be a member of ISHPES and a registered student (undergraduate or graduate) at the time of the Congress or within one year of receiving a having graduated from a program of higher education.The essay must be submitted in English and the text itself (including notes and bibliography) must not exceed 10,000 words.